-I’ve blogged about calling a spade a spade and talked about black and white scenario’s before, but today I wanted to do a blog inclusive of both.
-I’ve chosen to do a blog inclusive of both, because I believe they are inextricably linked and form the bigger picture of our lifestyle choices, depending on how we choose to see things.
+I’ve blogged about calling a spade a spade and talked about black and white scenario’s before, but wanted to do a blog inclusive of both.
+I believe they are inextricably linked and form the bigger picture of our lifestyle choices, depending on how we choose to see things.

 I was born into the life I had and simply had to get on with it.
 With any childhood, good or bad, peaceful, neglectful or abusive, we live that life, until we’re able to change it.
 Of course, if we’re one of the lucky ones to be born into a family without neglect or abuse, we get to see a more balanced view as an adult.